javiquinte/javiquinte.github.io/2-resume.md

 --------
-As a postdoctoral researcher in Geophysics, I have worked in the Laboratory of Andean Tectonics (Univ. of Buenos Aires) and at the Geodynamical Modeling Section of the GeoForschungsZentrum Potsdam.
+As a postdoctoral researcher in Geophysics, I have worked in the Laboratory of Andean Tectonics (Univ. of Buenos Aires) and at the Geodynamical Modelling Section of the GeoForschungsZentrum Potsdam.
 The main research topic was the lithospheric deformation on subduction zones.

 Present activities